cdbdev/debian/wiki/install_from_source_to_deb.md

 ## Configure apt
 The next thing that you need to do, is make sure that you have some **source repositories** configured in your computer.
-Open your `/etc/apt/sources.list` file and check if you have one or more lines that start with `deb-src`.
+Open your `/etc/apt/sources.list` file and check if you have one or more lines that start with `deb-src`:

 ```bash
 deb-src http://ftp.us.debian.org/debian/ unstable main